Group relaxing mid-tour at Arrive Hotel (Chris Pardo, Architect)

 Why PS Architecture Tours?

-Trevor is a passionate, experienced and engaging architecture enthusiast and designer who loves sharing his deep knowledge of Palm Springs architecture and history with visitors from all over the world.
-He earned rave reviews guiding tours with legendary modernism guru Robert Imber, who has since retired.
-Now Trevor runs a new company with a fresh contemporary focus and a broader range of professional services.
-If you're looking for a friendly, informative and accommodating tour professional who can help you get the most out of your Palm Springs visit, you've come to the right place.
+Trevor is a passionate, experienced and engaging architecture enthusiast who loves sharing his deep knowledge of Palm Springs architecture and history with visitors from all over the world.
+If you're looking for a smart, friendly, informative and accommodating tour guide who can help you get the most out of your Palm Springs visit, you've come to the right place.
 For candid input from other tour guests, please see Trevor's reviews on Tripadvisor.